 Upstream or downstream Scope 3 category Category description Upstream Scope 3 emissions Purchased goods and services Capital goods Extraction, production, and transportation of goods and services purchased or acquired by the reporting company in the reporting year, not otherwise included in Categories 2 - 8.
 Extraction, production, and transportation of capital goods purchased or acquired by the reporting company in the reporting year.
 3. Fuel- and energy- related activities (not included in Scope 1 nor 2) Extraction, production, and transportation of fuels and energy purchased or acquired by the reporting company in the reporting year, not already accounted for in Scope 1 nor 2.
 4. Upstream transportation and distribution Transportation and distribution of products purchased by the reporting company in the reporting year between a company's tier one suppliers and its own operations (in vehicles and facilities not owned or controlled by the reporting company).
 Transportation and distribution services purchased by the reporting company in the reporting year, including inbound logistics, outbound logistics (e.g. of sold products), and transportation and distribution between a company's own facilities (in vehicles and facilities not owned or controlled by the reporting company).
 5. Waste generated in operations Disposal and treatment of waste generated in the reporting company's operations in the reporting year (in facilities not owned or controlled by the reporting company).
 6. Business travel Transportation of employees for business-related activities during the reporting year (in vehicles not owned or operated by the reporting company).
 7. Employee commuting Transportation of employees between their homes and their places of work during the reporting year (in vehicles not owned or operated by the reporting company).
 Upstream Scope 3 emissions 8.
 Upstream leased assets Operation of assets leased by the reporting company (lessee) in the reporting year and not included in Scope 1 or Scope 2 - reported by lessee.
 Downstream Scope 3 emissions 9.
 Downstream transportation and distribution Transportation and distribution of products sold by the reporting company in the reporting year between the reporting company's operations and the end consumer (if not paid for by the reporting company), including retail and storage (in vehicles and facilities not owned or controlled by the reporting company).
 10. Processing of sold products Processing of intermediate products sold in the reporting year by downstream companies (e.g. manufacturers).
 11. Use of sold products End use of goods and services sold by the reporting company in the reporting year.
 12. End-of-life treatment of sold products Waste disposal and treatment of products sold by the reporting company (in the reporting year) at the end of their life.
-Transportation and distribution services purchased by the reporting company in the reporting year, including inbound logistics, outbound logistics (e.g. of sold products), and transportation and distribution between a company's own facilities (in vehicles and facilities not owned nor controlled by the reporting company).
 13. Downstream leased assets Operation of assets owned by the reporting company (lessor) and leased to other entities in the reporting year, not included in Scope 1 or Scope 2 - reported by lessor.
 14. Franchises Operation of franchises in the reporting year, not included in Scope 1 or Scope 2 - reported by franchisor.
 15. Investments Operation of investments (including equity and debt investments and project finance) in the reporting year, not included in Scope 1 nor Scope 2.